Omkarkukiyan/learning_git/README.md

-This is the first Python Program.
+This is a simple Python Program.

 This feature is awesome.